|Bid||8.05 x 1800|

 |Day's Range||7.03 - 8.23|

 |52 Week Range||6.62 - 24.30|

 |Earnings Date||Jun 02, 2020 - Jun 07, 2020|

 American Eagle (AEO) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.

-American Eagle Outfitters, Inc. announced a quarterly cash dividend of $0.1375 per share, marking the company’s 61st consecutive quarterly dividend.
-The $0.1375 dividend was declared on September 17, 2019 and is payable on October 25, 2019 to stockholders of record at the close of business on October 11, 2019.
+American Eagle Outfitters, Inc. (NYSE: AEO) announced a quarterly cash dividend of $0.1375 per share, marking the company’s 63rd consecutive quarterly dividend.
+The $0.1375 dividend was declared on March 26, 2020 and is payable on May 14, 2020 to stockholders of record at the close of business on April 30, 2020.